4kow/TakeYourMeds/README.md

 The application authomatically sets the alarm for the chosen date and hour and sends a notification about the necessity of taking the medication on time.

 In the path TakeYourMeds/src/main/java/com/example/takeyourmeds/ you can find all the packages that contain all java classes and in the path TakeYourMeds/src/main/res/layout/ you can find all XML layouts connected to java classes

+**FROM THE AUTHOR:
+This is a project that gave me the title of IT engineer.
+It was positively assessed and got good reviews by my promoter and reviever.
+It gave me an opportunity to practice my Java skills and I learned about how to use the XML language in practice.
+I also got deep into the structure of the project, I was working with almost every file inside the Android Application and I learned a lot about the structure of it.
+The functionalities I implemented such as notifications or database are also useful commonly in various scenarios and it was a good way to get to know how to implement it because it can be very useful in the future.

+If it comes to adding new functionalities to this application, I would like to add an option to update the amount of pills that the package contains and the application would notify the user about the necessity of buying a new package of medication to avoid running-out of it.
+I would also like to add the system of marking the medication whether it is taken or not.
+Further plans include creating the possibility for other user to get the data about the medication to apply some sort of control on it for example by a caregiver or by a doctor.
+Improving the overall look of the application is on the list as well.